Delivered by Steve Baguley – Education and Community Lead.

 - Compare and discuss ways in which practitioners assess and understand consent and the relevance of this issue to young people above the age of 16.

-- Identify and apply appropriate CSE disruption strategies for young people.
+- Identify and apply appropriate exploitation disruption strategies for young people.

 - Recognise the importance of family support for young people of this age.